occisn/cl-speed-relative-performance/README.md

 ### Excel by recursion

-File C, version 1, divises 0 - 10,000,000 (7 zeros) in 3054 chunks of 3275 range (Excel recursion max depth), then uses recursion on each chunk.
+File C, version 1, divises 0 - 10,000,000 (7 zeros) in 3054 chunks of 3275 range (Excel recursion maximum depth with 2 parameters), then uses recursion on each chunk.

 Typical formula is:
 ``` Excel